[Investigation] EU lawyering for Russia: making 'good' money?

 But some oligarchs initiate ECJ proceedings without caring if they win or lose, just to give their Russian spin-doctors a pretext to talk to EU politicians and media about softening sanctions, Novaya Gazeta's Russian sources said.

-The ECJ litigation acts as a "cover" for Russian lobbying and Russian clients spend most of anti-sanctions war-chest on Russian government-relations and media-relations firms, sources said.
+The ECJ litigation acts as a "cover" for Russian lobbying and Russian clients spend most of their anti-sanctions budget on Russian government-relations and media-relations firms, sources said.

 From Russia, with 'poison'